Healthier Snickerdoodle Cookies

 • Thoroughly mix the flour, cream of tartar, baking soda, cinnamon, and salt in a large bowl.

-• Add the room-temperature unsalted butter and sugar or monk fruit to another large bowl.
+• Add the room-temperature unsalted butter and sugar to another large bowl.
 Use an electric hand mixer or stand mixer to combine the butter and sugar.
 Then, add the eggs and vanilla extract.
 Combine everything with your mixer.

 • Transfer the combined cookie dough to a bowl.
 Cover the bowl with plastic wrap and chill the dough in the refrigerator for at least 3 hours or overnight.
 The dough is wet and sticky so it will need time to chill and become firm.

 • Place the cookie dough balls on a sheet pan with parchment paper.
 There is no need to press them down.
-Bake the cookies at 350 degrees F for 7-9 minutes.
+Bake the cookies at 350°F for 7-9 minutes.
 Once they are cooked, let them slightly cool and enjoy!

 Recipe Video